pudgekaramelkin/pudgekaramelkin/README.md

 ## frontend developer.

-#### i specialize in the development of spa, adaptive layout, and website logic. i like to dig into how everything works
+#### i specialize in the development of spa, adaptive layout, and website logic. i like to dig into how everything works.
 ---

 ##  tech stack.